natalijk/SoftEng2013/Lab4_SecondPart.md

 get access to all his passwords.

 * Use case diagram?
+      * Not really, they use another shit for describing the stuff

-How cases are described, how much details?
+* How cases are described, how much details?
+      * The use cases are specified as "system features", and each scenario is fully documented with a description of the use case, the workflow and the functional requirements.

+## General structure of the system

+* What chart techniques are used?
+Why?